chanoonna/tweeter/README.md

 - Single-page design.
 - Tweet reload using AJAX.
 - Listens to Server sent new tweeter feed.
-- Preponse to 3 major display devices: desktops, tablets and mobile phones.
+- Repond to 3 major display devices: desktops, tablets and mobile phones.

 ## Known bugs